Azure/Enterprise-Scale-for-AVS/hcx/HCX Migrations/hcx-migrations-Cold Migration.md

 ![HCX Cold Migration](../images/hcx-cold.gif)

+### Cold Migration Steps
+1. VM is powered off in the on-prem environment
+2. Initiate repllication from the on-prem HCX Connector
+3. Replication occurs via VMware NFC (Network File Copy)
+4. Once replication completes the VM is migrated over to AVS, there is no option to schedule or delay this type of migration.

 ## When to use Cold Migration
 Perfect for VMS that are powered off and will remain off during the migration.